fonsp/Pluto.jl/README.md

 ### Usage

-To run Pluto and its notebook server:
+To run Pluto, run the following commands in your Julia REPL:

 ```julia
 julia> import Pluto